Egale Canada: Employment

 Egale's 2023 report Working for Change: Understanding the Employment Experiences of Two Spirit, Trans, and Nonbinary People in Canada, examines the challenges Two Spirit, trans, and nonbinary People individuals face in employment, underemployment, and unemployment.
 The report explores workplace experiences, barriers to employment, and instances of discrimination and bias.
-While the findings reveal that there is still much progress to be made to achieve employment equity for 2STNB people, we also found that some participants encountered supportive and inclusive workplaces—offering hope for the future.
+While the findings reveal that there is still much progress to be made to achieve employment equity for 2STNB people, Egale also found that some participants encountered supportive and inclusive workplaces—offering hope for the future.

 Education

 Egale Canada specialize in three areas of education, training and learning: inclusive schools, training teachers and educators on creating schools more inclusive for 2SLGBTQI students; workplace inclusion, training corporate teams on creating inclusive places of employment; and international, working with partners around the world to deliver inclusion education.

 Awareness

 Awareness Campaigns

 Egale launches multiple awareness campaigns every year that touch on various topics involving the LGBTQ community.
 In recent years these campaigns have included LGBT occasions of significance such as Trans Day of Visibility, Pride Season, Intersex Awareness Week and more.

 They also create campaigns around specific topics such as their 2024 award-winning campaign Help Us Remain which focused on raising awareness about the experiences of LGBT people living with dementia.